eduk8s-labs/lab-getting-started-with-octant/workshop/content/setup-environment.md

 The set of resources you see in the overview are the default resources created with the namespace, as well as some additional resources required to support the workshop environment.

 Note that because the web interface for Octant has only just started up, it may take a few moments to synchronize as it queries all the different resource types the cluster supports.
+Proceed with the following steps if necessary as it catches up.

 So that we have a real application to work with and investigate, first run in the terminal the command: